-In 2009, our Human Resources department conducted a review of compensation practices of competitors in the gaming industry and our Human Resources department continued to review and update the analysis in 2010, 2011, 2013, and 2014.
-The review covered a range of senior roles, including those of our named executive officers and board of directors, and competitive practices relating to cash compensation.
-The findings of the peer group analysis were presented to the HRC when reviewing cash compensation for our executives.
+Our Human Resources department conducts an annual review of compensation practices of competitors in the gaming industry.
+The review covers a range of senior roles, including those of our named executive officers and board of directors, and competitive practices relating to cash compensation.
+The findings of the peer group analysis are presented to the HRC when reviewing cash compensation for our executives.
 As a result of this review, the HRC believes that the current compensation program adequately compensates and provides incentive to our executives.
-The companies comprising our peer group for 2014 were:
+The companies comprising our peer group for 2015 were:

-Boyd Gaming Corporation Isle of Capri Casinos, Inc. Las Vegas Sands Corp.
-MGM Resorts International Penn National Gaming, Inc. Station Casinos, Inc. Pinnacle Entertainment, Inc. Wynn Resorts, Limited
+Boyd Gaming Corporation Carnival Corporation Hilton Worldwide Isle of Capri Casinos, Inc. Las Vegas Sands Corp.
+MGM Resorts International Penn National Gaming, Inc.

+Pinnacle Entertainment, Inc.

+Royal Caribbean

+Starwood

+Station Casinos, Inc.

+Wynn Resorts, Limited